MicroEJ/docs/SDK6UserGuide/importProject.rst

       - Click on the :guilabel:`Next` button and finally on the :guilabel:`Finish` button.

-      The Gradle project should now be imported in Eclipse.
+      The Gradle project should now be opened in Eclipse.

 ..
    | Copyright 2008-2023, MicroEJ Corp.
 Content in this space is free